enthought/ets/docs/source/eeps/eep-7.rst

 support that the next major release should support Qt 4.8, Qt 5.6+, and WxPython 4.0+ as much as possible.
 This will likely require modernization of any WxPython code that these libraries contain, and possibly some minor fixes to Qt code, but is not likely to be a major effort.
+Enable is the library which is most likely to have work to do here, as it is the library with the most Wx-specific code that needs updating.

 The releases for Pyface 7.2 and TraitsUI 7.2 should drop support for Qt versions earlier than 5.6 and WxPython 4.0.
 This will likely have little